cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 --------------------

-The ``cwinpy_heterodyne`` script, and :ref:`API<heterodyne API>`, can be used to process gravitational wave data for individual pulsars or multiple pulsars.
+The ``cwinpy_heterodyne`` script, and :ref:`API<heterodyne API>`, can be used to process gravitational-wave data for individual pulsars or multiple pulsars.
 We will cover some examples of running analyses via use of command line arguments or a configuration file supplied to ``cwinpy_heterodyne``, or through the :ref:`API<heterodyne API>`.
 The current command line arguments for ``cwinpy_heterodyne`` are given :ref:`below<heterodyne Command line arguments>`.

 If running an analysis for multiple pulsars on a large stretch of data it is recommended that you split the analysis up to run as many separate jobs.
-If you have access to a computer cluster (such as those available to the LVK, or via the OSG), or individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system, the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script.
+If you have access to a computer cluster (such as those available to the LVK, or via the OSG), or an individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system, the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script.
 We will also describe examples of using this.

-In many of the example below we will assume that you are able to access the open LIGO and Virgo data available from the `GWOSC <https://www.gw-openscience.org/>`_ via `CVMFS
+In many of the examples below we will assume that you are able to access the open LIGO and Virgo data available from the `GWOSC <https://www.gw-openscience.org/>`_ via `CVMFS
 <https://cvmfs.readthedocs.io/>`_.
 To find out more about accessing this data see the instructions
 `here <https://www.gw-openscience.org/cvmfs/>`_.